 In the United States tax returns are filed with the Internal Revenue Services or with the state or local tax collection agency containing information used to calculate income tax or other taxes.
-Tax returns are generally prepared using forms prescribed by the IRS or other applicable taxing authority.
+Tax returns are generally prepared using forms prescribed by the IRS, using a tax accountant, or other applicable taxing authority.

 Under the Internal Revenue Code returns can be classified as either tax returns or information returns, although the term “tax return” is sometimes used to describe both kinds of returns in a broad sense.
 Tax returns, in the more narrow sense, are reports of tax liabilities and payments, often including financial information used to compute the tax.